soccermaganti/CS326FinalProject/README.md

 Explain the high-level architecture of your application.
 Include information on the components, modules, and their interactions.
 Diagrams can be helpful to visualize the architecture.

+1) **Home Page**
+   - This page links together the whole website as most of the events happen here.
+   - **Task box**: I implemented this box by essentially creating an area where any tasks you add are put here.
+On the left side you can see that there is an entry form which takes in your input and then displays it within the task box.
+I added the y-overflow feature so that if the tasks take up more space on the screen it allows for you to scroll down.
+   - **Task Achievement Page**: This section is where users can post their achievements or anything they would like to say to all the accounts that are friends with the user.
+By pressing previous or next you can switch between posts and currently comments needs to be implemented if there is time.
+   - **Calendar**: Gives brief insight into the current time and date as well as the weather in Boston, Ma but can be changed to whatever you want.

+2) **Point System**
+- **Competitive Nature**: This is important because

 ### a) Original Wireframe UI I based the design of
 <img height="500" width="1000" position ="center" alt="image" src="https://github.com/soccermaganti/CS326FinalProject/assets/87458991/91cb3bb3-2475-4df6-a5e2-17b3786bb2cf">